Tatler Best Restaurants & Bars Asia-Pacific 2025

 Hangzhou, China

-Jin Sha at Four Seasons Hangzhou at West Lake holds a Michelin star, a Black Pearl 3 Diamond rating, and a La Liste score of 92 points in 2026, placing it among the most decorated Zhejiang-cuisine tables in mainland China.
-Chef Wang Yong's kitchen spans Hangzhounese, Shanghainese, and Cantonese registers, anchored by seasonal seafood and regional classics treated with measured contemporary refinement.
+Jin Sha at Four Seasons Hangzhou at West Lake holds a Michelin star, a Black Pearl 3 Diamond rating, a La Liste score of 92 points in 2026, placing it among the most decorated Zhejiang-cuisine tables in mainland China.
+Chef Wang Yong's kitchen spans Hangzhounese, Shanghainese, Cantonese registers, anchored by seasonal seafood and regional classics treated with measured contemporary refinement.
 The 34-seat garden terrace, shaded by oaks and willows, is among the most considered dining settings in the city.

 Ho Lee Fook